Wanrong: Secret affairs and mental health decline

-Wanrong became unpredictable and no longer groomed herself, washed her face, combed her hair or got dressed properly.
-Her toenails were no longer cut and bent around into the flesh of her feet, her teeth also darkened due to chronic smoking.
-The empress became extremely skinny and her hair was eventually cut short and described as looking like a "hedgehog", perhaps due to lice or hygiene reasons if she did not frequently wash.
+Wanrong became unpredictable, refusing to wash or groom herself.
+Her toenails were no longer cut, bending around into the flesh of her feet, and her teeth became discolored due to chronic smoking.
+The empress became extremely skinny and her hair was eventually cut short, making her resemble a "hedgehog".

 Yang Jingzhu (楊景竹), the wife of one of Puyi's relatives, Yuzhan (毓嶦), claimed she found Wanrong's personal maid, Chunying, crying in the Palace.
-Upon asking her what was wrong, the maid had told her the empress had forced her to eat a cookie smeared with Wanrong's menstrual blood on it or face a beating if she refused.
-In another instance she was seen frantically running outside into the courtyard dressed in her pajamas, having to be pulled back inside by a eunuch.
-A maid present at the palace also recalled she would laugh and cry and lay around naked, although it is unclear if this meant full nudity or undergarments.
+Upon asking her what was wrong, the maid had told her the empress had threatened to beat her if she did not eat a cookie that Wanrong had smeared with her own menstrual blood.
+In another instance, she was seen frantically running outside into the courtyard dressed in her pajamas and had to be dragged back inside by a eunuch.
+A maid present at the palace also recalled Wanrong laughing and crying frequently, and often appeared naked, although it is unclear if this meant full nudity or undergarments.
 The empress went so far as to send servants on more than one occasion to buy lottery tickets with financial records showing the purchase and price of lottery tickets.

-When Wanrong had moments of mental lucidity she is said to have cried and cursed her father, accusing him of ruining her life.
-It is claimed in her later years she struggled to walk and her eyesight severely deteriorated (likely due to an eye disease) and she could not stand brightness.
+When Wanrong was mentally lucid she is said to have cried and cursed her father, accusing him of ruining her life.
+It is claimed in her later years she struggled to walk and her eyesight severely deteriorated (likely due to an untreated eye disease) and found brightness to be uncomfortable.
 She would use a folded fan to block her face when she looked at others, trying to look through the cracks.
-Wanrong was so isolated in the last years of her life Puyi's concubine, Li Yuqin, who arrived in 1943, only saw her face during the collapse of the regime in 1945.
+Wanrong was so isolated in the last years of her life that Puyi's concubine, Li Yuqin, who arrived in 1943, only saw her face during the collapse of the regime in 1945.